SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ## Meeting Interactions Report

-The Meeting Interactions report provides the option to explore how people interact in Microsoft Teams via 1:1 calls and meetings.
+The Meeting Interactions report allows the exploration of how people interact in Microsoft Teams via 1:1 calls and meetings.

 This report is can be used to see how users are adopting Microsoft Teams in your environment.